Applications for the 2020 ASTRO-MRA Young Investigator Award in Radiation Oncology are no longer being accepted.

 Your institutions's responsibilities:

-The applications will be accepted through proposalCentral's online submission service.
+The applications were accepted through proposalCentral's online submission service.
 Paper applications are not accepted.
-Before you can submit the application, the Young Investigator Applicant Eligibility Checklist must be completed and returned to the MRA Scientific Program Manager, Tasheema Prince at firstname.lastname@example.org by November 4, 2019.
-You can then apply for the grant using ProposalCentral.
-Applications are due on November 18, 2019.
+Before you can submit the application, the Young Investigator Applicant Eligibility Checklist must be completed and returned to the MRA Scientific Program Manager, Tasheema Prince at firstname.lastname@example.org.
+Applications were due on November 18, 2019.

 This Award is offered in partnership with the Melanoma Research Alliance.